 - Seeing or hearing things that aren't real (hallucinations)

 - Confusing TV and dreams with reality

-- Strange ideas that may not make sense (for example, thinking that parents are stealing things or that an evil spirit possesses him or her)
+- Strange ideas that may not make sense (for example, thinking that parents are stealing things or that an evil spirit possesses them)

-- Paranoia -- thinking that people are after him or talking about him
+- Paranoia -- thinking that people are after them or talking about them

 - Dwelling unreasonably on the past